Nico-Posada/The-Cyber-Cooperative-CTF-Writeups/zenobits/zenobits.md

 ```
 A valid input for this would be "PxvFc"

-Now that we've got all the rules covered, we can tae all the example valid inputs I gave and join them with `-`s to get a key that looks like `99910-AFKPU-54351-PxvFc`.
+Now that we've got all the rules covered, we can take all the example valid inputs I gave and join them with `-`s to get a key that looks like `99910-AFKPU-54351-PxvFc`.
 Running the local binary, we can see that it's a valid key, but it gives us a warning about what to expect from the remote binary:

 ![Image](./images/local.png)

-I'll save you the trouble of figuring this out, but it'll ask you for 50 unique and valid keys before giving you the flag, so I put together a script using pwntools to automate the key generation process for me.
+I'll save you the trouble of figuring this out, but it'll ask you for 50 unique and valid keys before giving you the flag, so I put together a script using pwntools to automate the key generation and key sending process for me.
 I'm not the best at python so it's a bit sloppy, but it works:
 ```py
 #!/usr/bin/env python3
 from pwn import *